danpla/wdx_fontinfo/README.md

 ### Building with WOFF2 support

- *   Download the latest stable source of the brotli library and follow the building instructions.
+  * Download the latest stable source of the brotli library and follow its building instructions.

   * Put `libbrotlicommon-static` and `libbrotlidec-static` in a separate directory, for example `libs32` or `libs64`, depending on the target.

   * Compile in the usual way, but append `-dENABLE_WOFF2` and `-Fl` followed by the directory with libraries (`-Fllibs32` or `-Fllibs64`).
 For example:

         fpc src/fi_wdx.pas @compile.cfg -FUunits_tmp -dENABLE_WOFF2 -Fllibs64

 [Total Commander]: http://www.ghisler.com/